 - Most important of all, just be there, regardless of the older adult’s mood.
 At times, just sitting together quietly can make an enormous amount of difference in how someone feels.

 Contact Midnight Sun Home Care at (907) 677-7890 for more tips and resources that can help improve overall health for senior loved ones, and for the top notch in-home care that makes each day the best it can be.
-Providing care services in Anchorage and the surrounding areas, our award-winning care team is always there to help.
+Our award-winning care team, providing Alaska home health care, is always there to help.